Mary Allen Seminary: Seminary

-The school was founded in Crockett, Texas in 1886 by the Presbyterian pastor Revered Richard Allen, and his wife Mary E. Allen.
+The school was founded in Crockett, Texas in 1886 by the Presbyterian pastor Reverend Richard Allen, and his wife Mary E. Allen.
 At the time, it was the first and only school that was open to the nearly 200,000 freed black women in the state.

 Planning for the institution was started in 1885 by the Board of Missions for Freedmen of the Presbyterian Church and was largely influenced by Mary, whose husband was the secretary of the board.
 The city of Crockett was chosen as the location for the school because the area had a large black population, and because a parochial school for black students was already located there.
 In January 1886, the first three teachers arrived in Crockett and settled in a rented farm to begin instruction.
 Mary died in April 1887, and the school was named in her honor.

 At first the school provided a liberal arts education, but later, due to criticism that it and other institutions like it around the country were not providing black women with necessary vocational training, the curriculum shifted to subjects such as cooking, dressmaking, and millinery.
 By the end of its first year, the school had 46 students, and in that year a brick building was erected to house students and faculty.
 As enrollment grew over the subsequent years, citizens from Crockett and elsewhere in the United States began donating land and money to the school, and by 1891 the campus consisted of 260 acres of land and an additional brick hall, named after the benefactor, Michigan United States Senator James McMillan.

 Though the students were all black, the faculty of the seminary was initially composed of white women.
 In 1921, a Presbyterian newspaper advertised the position of "white lady teachers" at the school, promising 44 dollars per month for an eight-month term, plus "maintenance and railroad fare both ways."